Loes River: Catchment

 Another rapid assessment, conducted in 2019, reported that there were several threats impacting the catchment.
 They included climate change and increasing variability in water availability; insufficient recharge areas; geomorphology that facilitated erosion, sedimentation and flooding; land use conflicts and over-exploitation of resources; and deforestation and land degradation.
 At the end of the 20th century, the total area of tree cover on the catchment's surface was more than 75%, but by 2019 it was down to only around 22%.
 Additionally, the catchment's low water availability baseline combined with poor soil and land management to result in low discharge and insufficient water reserves.
 Other hazard risks included biophysical vulnerability.

 Geology

+The geological complexes and formations located underneath the catchment are the Aileu Formation, Bobonaro Complex, Viqueque Formation, Wailuli Formation, Cablac Limestone, Aitutu Formation and Lolotoi Complex.
+These lithodemic units are made up of sedimentary rocks, including shales, sandstone, siltstones, mudstones, calcilutite, calcarenite, calcirudites, marl, and conglomerates, and also some metamorphic rocks such as phyllites and other metamorphose sedimentary and eruptive rocks.

-The catchment is made up of silt, uplifted coral, phyllite, quartzites, schist, and alluvial and sandy marl (known as Bobonaro formation).
-Its dominant parent rocks have been recorded as old, recent clastic, metamorphic, and uplifted coral limestones.
+The catchment's dominant parent rocks have been recorded as old, recent clastic, metamorphic, and uplifted coral limestones.
+The sediments and deposited fragments in the catchment include silt, uplifted coral, phyllite, quartzites, schist, and alluvial and sandy marl (known as Bobonaro formation).
+A mineral grain analysis of the sand from the river carried out in 2014 identified quartz, lithic fragment, feldspar, muscovite, pyroxene, magnetite, zircon, olivine, and garnet grains.

 Soil types in the catchment include vertisols, entisols, and inceptisols formed from the weathering sandstones, together with clay stones and uplifted coral limestones.
 These soil types can easily convert water into gravitational water, but will also hold the water so strongly as make it difficult for trees to absorb water by the roots.